geethya1995/BookingApp/README.md

 # BookingApp
-A simple booking app using Angular, Express and MongoDB For learning purposes
+A simple booking app using Angular, Express and MongoDB for learning purposes